honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 ### Given I am on the (.\*) page

-Visit a url.
+Visit a url and verify the page is not an error page.
 This \_must\_ be the first rule of the test.
 If you use a relative URL, the hostname will be automatically prepended.

 The input is a string - either a relative url, and Honeydew will prefix it with the hostname, or a full url.
 The following will go